 Smaller firms sometimes offer work experience, but you may need to approach them directly to find out about opportunities.

 Work experience in a customer service or administration role in the financial services sector may be useful, and sales experience is also relevant.

 Find out more about the different kinds of work experience and internships that are available.

 Insurance claims handlers work at insurance companies, insurance brokers or for claims management or loss adjusting firms.

-Opportunities are available throughout the country.
+Opportunities are available throughout the UK.

 Key areas within insurance that require assessment include domestic property, for example in incidents of fire, burglary and motor vehicle accidents.